 We are delivering a six months course on ‘Introduction to Counselling’ as a component of Mental Health Training to the staff of the General Hospital in Badulla.
 The participants consists of professionals attached to the healthcare sector in Badulla district; namely, Nursing officers, Counsellors, Psychosocial workers, Occupational therapists and Community Psychiatrist nurses.

-Samutthana in collaboration with Medecins du Mondé commenced activities in the North for the project on Sexual Reproductive Health (SRH).
+Samutthana in collaboration with Medecins du Mondé commenced activities in the North for the project on Sexual and Reproductive Health (SRH).
 The initial workshops were conducted in Kilinochchi and Mullaithivu in June 2018, to introduce the Organisations’ objectives and activities to the community leaders in both districts.
 The sessions were conducted by Samutthana and MdM field staff based in Kilinochchi.
 More awareness sessions were carried out throughout the rest of the year on various topics related to SRH in three districts – Kilinochchi, Mulaithivu and Jaffna – with the support of Provincial Directorate of Health Services and Regional Directorate of Health Services.

 World Vision Partnership : Improvement of Mental Health and Reducing Economic Hardship of Vulnerable Women and Communities in Northern SL